 On March 3, 1991, when 25-year-old Rodney King led Los Angeles Police officers on a high-speed chase through LA County, he was trying to avoid a DUI arrest, not become a key figure in the history of civil rights and police brutality.
 (King was on probation following an April 1990 robbery conviction.)

-Once pulled over, 4 police officers, with 17 looking on, hit King more than 50 times with their nightsticks.
+Once pulled over, four police officers, with 17 looking on, hit King more than 50 times with their nightsticks.
 They also used a stun gun on the man lying on the ground in the fetal position.
 George Holliday, from the balcony of his apartment, caught the entire beating with his video camera.

 In 1996, Rodney King sued the city of Los Angeles for $15 million in compensatory and punitive damages.
 The civil jury awarded him $3.8 million in compensatory damages, but nothing punitive.
 Eighteen years later, King published his autobiography.
 It was not a bestseller.

 A next-door neighbor told officers that she heard a man crying in King's backyard from three to five that morning.
 The witness also heard Cynthia Kelly trying to coax the crying man back into the house.
 The neighbor said, "She was just saying, 'Get in the house.
 Get in the house.'"
 A few minutes later the witness heard a splash.
-Cynthia Kelly told detectives that because she was a poor swimmer, she had been unable to rescue King.

 No comments: